Reedbeds and former water meadows along the River Itchen

 Hampshire & Isle of Wight Wildlife Trust manage our nature reserves for the benefit of wildlife and we would like to thank all of our visitors that take care when walking on our nature reserves.
-We are working hard to engage with the dog walking community, in particular those that visit our nature reserves with their dog.
-The Trust’s "Dogs on Reserves" project has produced a leaflet that explains how to act responsibly on our nature reserves, along with some general guidance for dog walking visitors and advice about walking amongst cattle.
+To reduce disturbance to sensitive wildlife and visitors, dog walking is not permitted at Winnall Moors.

 Getting to Winnall Moors